Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 and relentless group chat are sometimes being used.

 Full disclosure, we here at Uclusion built a tool to make meeting driven process obsolete, but even we are not selling it as a cure all.
+{% include callout.html
-In 2021, one size fits all forever agile process is already a casualty of the pandemic.
-Every agile team needs to think more about the process and tools that will specifically work for them.
+content="One size fits all forever process is a casualty of the pandemic." type="warning" %}
+Every agile team needs to think more about the process and tools that will **specifically work for them**.

 ### Don't repeat the past
 However, when choosing an experiment it's important to not just repeat the past.